 The common perception is that buying a Home is better than renting.
 Is that true? 🤔 Let us shed some light on that myth and see what's better between Renting vs Buying.

 People tell us often in consultation that paying rent feels like throwing money out of the window.
 That paying rent does absolutely nothing for them except giving them the right to live in their landlord’s place for another 30 days.
-If they would buy a flat or house on their own, at least they would be building some form of ownership.
+If they would buy a flat or house on their own, at least they would be Saving towards some form of ownership.

 Comparing just your rent payment with your mortgage payment is like comparing apples with oranges.
 The world is much more complicated than that.
 To get some clarity on why this comparison is wrong, and how to compare the right way, let us have a look at the #1 Real Estate Myth.